liam-strand/synctape/README.md

 ### Authentication

-Authentication is handled via JSON Web Tokens (JWT).
-Users can register and log in via the `/api/users` endpoint to receive a token.
-This token must be sent in the `Authorization: Bearer <token>` header for all protected endpoints.
+Authentication uses JWT bearer tokens.
+Call `POST /api/users` to log in or register and receive an access/refresh token pair.
+Send the access token in the `Authorization: Bearer <token>` header for all protected endpoints.
+Refresh tokens can be exchanged at `POST /api/users/refresh` and revoked with `POST /api/users/logout`.

-The JWT implementation uses the `hono/jwt` library and is configured with a `JWT_SECRET` environment variable.
+Tokens are verified with the `utils/auth.ts` middleware, which enforces expiry, token type, and user binding.

 ### Track Matching